Can we box the term “link building”?

 We need really targeted outreach, instead of asking for simple guest posting opportunities.

-Back in November, I presented a methodology to find and market to your target audience with Twitter data, using SEOgadget’s own marketing as the example.
+Back in November, I presented a methodology to find and market to your target audience with Twitter data, using Builtvisible (formerly SEOgadget)’s own marketing as the example.

-During the research I profiled potential customers for SEOgadget in the UK by job title.
+During the research I profiled potential customers for Builtvisible in the UK by job title.
 For the presentation, we used ‘typical’ Marketing Directors as a start point.

 Finding the audience